Bucha massacre: Testimony from residents

 According to a report by The New York Times, Russian soldiers killed residents of the town "recklessly and sometimes sadistically" in a "campaign of terror".
 Russian snipers killed unsuspecting civilians.
 A Ukrainian woman was kidnapped by Russians, held in a cellar, repeatedly raped, and then executed.
 Another group of women and girls was locked in a basement for almost a month; nine of them subsequently became pregnant.
 Individuals executed with hands tied behind their back were found throughout the town, indicating that several Russian military units had carried out the murders.

 According to a Kyiv resident, who was present at the Bucha headquarters of the territorial defence force, Russian soldiers checked documents and killed those who had participated in the war in the Donbas region of Ukraine.
 He said that Russian troops killed people with tattoos associated with right-wing groups, but also those with tattoos of Ukrainian symbols.
 According to his account, in the last week of the occupation, Kadyrovite Chechen fighters were shooting at every civilian they encountered.
 Another resident reported that Russian soldiers checked the cell phones of civilians, for evidence of anti-Russian activity, before taking the civilians away or shooting them.

 A witness told Radio Free Europe/Radio Liberty that the Russians "were killing people systematically.
 I personally heard how one sniper was boasting that he 'offed' two people he saw in apartment windows. ...
 There was no need.
 There was no military justification to kill.
 It was just torturing civilians.
 On other blocks, people were really tortured.
 They were found with their hands tied behind their backs and shot in the back of the head."
 Locals asserted the killings were deliberate and many reported that in several instances snipers would gun down civilians for no clear reason.

-Lyudmyla Denisova, Ukraine's human rights commissioner at the time, stated that sexual violence against civilians was weaponized by the Russian soldiers as part of what she referred to as "genocide of Ukrainian people".
+Lyudmyla Denisova, Ukraine's human rights commissioner at the time, stated that sexual violence against civilians was weaponised by the Russian soldiers as part of what she referred to as "genocide of Ukrainian people".
 According to Denisova, as of 6 April 2022, a special telephone helpline had received at least 25 reports of rape of women and girls from Bucha, aged between 14 and 24.